 PAGE LENGTH: 8 pages

+Scope

+The policy outlined in this document applies to Oil & Gas operations taking place on well sites, as defined in 25 Pa.Code § 78.1 (“the area occupied by the equipment or facilities necessary for or incidental to the drilling, production or plugging of a well.”).
+Spills and releases at other facilities or transportation spills and releases are not addressed under this policy.

-Responding to a Spill or Release Related to Oil & Gas Operations
+Preparing for and Responding to a Spill or Release at an Oil & Gas Well Site

 Before generating waste, oil and gas well operators are required by 25 Pa.Code § 78.55 (relating to control and disposal plans) to prepare and implement a control and disposal plan under 25 Pa.Code § 91.34 (relating to activities utilizing pollutants).
 The plan must address the control and disposal of residual waste, drill cuttings and fluids, including tophole water, brines, drilling fluids, additives, drilling muds, stimulation fluids, well servicing fluids, oil, production fluids and drill cuttings from the drilling, alteration, production, plugging or other activity associated with oil and gas wells.
+The plan must identify the control and disposal methods and practices to be utilized by the well operator and be consistent with the 2012 Oil and Gas Act, The Clean Streams Law, the Solid Waste Management Act and 25 Pa.
+Code Chapter 78.

 Operators can meet these regulatory requirements and the requirements under 25 Pa.Code § 78.55 and 25 Pa.Code § 91.34 by developing and implementing a site specific Preparedness, Prevention and Contingency (PPC) Plan.
 A PPC Plan should identify the appropriate regional office contact numbers and procedures for reporting spills, releases and all emergencies to DEP as well as the immediate response and clean-up activities associated with such spills, releases and emergencies.